oev-berlin/api-portal/README.md

 ---

-1. Before writing new Feature `feature`, add `.feature` file and a folder for its steps in `./rsc/cypress/integration/feat.feature, fature\main.step.ts`
+1. Before writing new Feature `feature`, add `.feature` file and a folder for its steps in `./rsc/cypress/integration/feat.feature, fature/main.step.ts`
 2. Define different scenarios for this flow, make sure the tests exist before starting to develop the feature and its components
 3. For separate parts of the scenarios with `And` (inside the `When` part, `When I write my username And enter my password And agree to the terms...`) in order to follow the mistakes
 4. ...